Yorkshire Water announces its first hosepipe ban in 27 years as reservoir levels drop

 Yorkshire Water announces its first hosepipe ban in 27 years as reservoir levels fall below 50%

+Temperatures in UK to be hotter than the Caribbean as four day extreme heat warning continues

-Yorkshire Water has become the latest company to announce a hosepipe ban, with restrictions coming into effect from August 26.
+Yorkshire Water has become the latest company to announce a hosepipe ban as a drought is set to be declared for parts of England on Friday.

+It comes as the UK swelters in a four-day heatwave that has seen the Met Office issue an amber warning for extreme heat across most of England Wales.

+The mercury is set to soar as high as 35C in southern areas of the UK on Friday, which will be hotter than the Bahamas, Jamaica and Barbados.

 Yorkshire Water’s director of water, Neil Dewis, said: “Our decision to introduce a hosepipe ban is based on the risk that water stocks continue to fall in the coming weeks and the need to be cautious about clean water supplies and long term river health.”

-A four-day amber warning for extreme heat from the Met Office is in place for much of England and Wales until Sunday, with warnings of health impacts and disruption to travel.

-Forecaster Craig Snell said: “It’s going to be an incredibly hot day, and very sunny across the board, with temperatures slightly higher than what we saw on Thursday.”

-There is also a heat health alert in place from the UK Health Security Agency, with experts advising people to look out for those who are older or with existing health conditions, as well as young children.
+A heat health alert has also been put in place by the UK Health Security Agency, with experts advising people to look out for those who are older or with existing health conditions, as well as young children.

 The ongoing dry conditions, combined with last month’s record-breaking heatwave, have depleted rivers, reservoirs and aquifers and dried up soils, hitting agriculture, water supplies and wildlife and raising the risk of wildfires.